```{mermaid}

 to the top of the cell.
 For example:

-Diagram rendering makes use use of the Chrome web browser to create an SVG version for web output and a high-quality PNG for print output.
+, diagram rendering makes use of the Chrome or Edge web browser to create a high-quality PNG.

-Quarto can automatically use an existing version of Chrome on your system for rendering.
-Alternatively, if you don’t have Chrome, you can install a minimal version of it for use by Quarto with the following command:
+Quarto can automatically use an existing version of Chrome or Edge on your system for rendering.
+Alternatively, if you don’t have either, you can install a minimal version of Chrome for use by Quarto with the following command: